 We had two sessions which included the slide, indoor pool and lazy river.
-Thomas loved the lazy river this year, and as the weather was so nice it was great to be outside.
-It wasn’t busy like we’ve had on previous visits; the limited numbers definitely has its positives.
-Only getting an hour was a little frustrating as an hour and a half for us would have been great, but I totally understand, and it was very well organised.
+Thomas loved the lazy river this year, and as the weather was so lovely, it was great to be outside.
+It wasn’t busy like we’ve had on previous visits; the limited numbers has its positives.
+Only getting an hour was a little frustrating as an hour and a half for us would have been great, but I understand, and it was very well organised.

 Nick and Alana love the arcade.
 I can take it or leave it after realising as a child no one leaves with money but each to their own.
 Thomas likes the car machines, something which they had removed.
-One of the positives was that it has a contactless card system called ‘Play Pass’ you need a minimum of £5 to get the card, and then it’s rechargeable, and you can add points to it on some of the machines.
+One of the positives was that it has a contactless card system called ‘Play Pass’; you need a minimum of £5 to get the card, and then it’s rechargeable, and you can add points to it on some of the machines.
 It definitely is a bonus if you don’t have to keep getting cash out to change money.
 They had removed a lot of machines to allow for social distancing; I will hope that in the future, these may return.

-I can’t speak for the other Haven parks, however Perran Sands, mostly the staff wearing masks.
+I can’t speak for the other Haven parks, however Perran Sands, mainly the staff wearing masks.
 It was an odd experience when the day before masks were essential, to suddenly find that on-site, especially they weren’t being worn.
 If you still have safety concerns regarding contracting Covid-19, this is something to bear in mind.

 However, locally and in most supermarkets where more people were.
 More people were wearing masks and attempting to social distance, so it’s a mixed bag.
-Staff were mostly wearing masks and behind screens.
+Staff mainly were wearing masks and behind screens.
 I know there have been some complaints aimed at supermarkets that staff should be required to wear masks as part of their contracts, but the screens are still present, and I didn’t feel any more at risk than from shoppers.
-It’s a personal choice, which I really don’t want to get into, but I felt I should cover the basics.
+It’s a personal choice, which I don’t want to get into, but I felt I should cover the basics.

-Obviously, hand sanitiser is still readily available, and limits were still in place for swimming, the arcade and the live lounge.
+Hand sanitiser is still readily available, and limits were still in place for swimming, the arcade and the live lounge.

 After reading some terrible reviews, I was pleased that although I took them on board, it was a very different experience for us.
 I would say that research is the key and also what you want to get out of your stay.
 We did pay the extra £200 for the stay and play experience, considering we only went swimming twice and the live lounge two times is hardly cost-effective.
 When you can go swimming in Newquay for £20 a time.
 We had a decent break, with a location a little walking distance from the main area.
-We were also in an area we’d never stayed before, which was different; however, our family has pretty much outgrown Haven over the years.
+We were also in an area we’d never stayed in before, which was different; however, our family has pretty much outgrown Haven over the years.
 Thomas struggled with the heat, the non-existent WiFi, and to a child who relies on YouTube and ipads to keep him in routine, this wasn’t easy.

 2022 holidays from £69